backupbrew/switchbrew/Homebrew ABI.md

 processes.
 In this case, the homebrew should use this handle instead of the normal one.

+Homebrew should allow up to 32 service overrides.

 Note: For services that authenticate with pid, the app should not attempt re-authentication with an overridden handle.